The Bankrate promise

 By far the most common form of financing the cost to build a house, home construction loans are designed exactly for this purpose.
 There are two main types:

 For example, if you’ve already secured a certain amount of financing for the construction of your home but need additional financing for landscaping, a personal loan could do the trick.
-Just keep an eye on your finances and make sure you’re not overcommitting when it comes time to repay multiple loans.
+Just keep an eye on your finances and make sure you’re not overcommitting.

 Home equity loan